jhpyle/docassemble/_docs/functions.md

 ---
 {% endhighlight %}

+## prevent_going_back

+**docassemble**'s back button helps users when they make a mistake and want to go back and correct it.
+But sometimes, we want to prevent users from going back.
+For example, if the interview code causes an e-mail to be sent, or data to be written to a database, allowing the user to go back and do the process again would create confusion.

+You can call `prevent_going_back()` to instruct the web application to prevent the user from going back past that point.
+See also the [modifier] of the same name.

 # Functions for managing global variables

 If you try writing your own functions, you will learn that functions